What we do

 Cathedral Square and surrounds

 Revitalising Cathedral Square and the surrounding area is crucial to Christchurch’s overall regeneration.
 Cities are often defined by the quality of their centre and at the moment our centre needs some attention.
 While there has been plenty of progress across the central city as a whole, the area around Cathedral Square and the surrounding areas (broadly, the area between Hereford, Cambridge, Kilmore and Manchester Streets) haven’t seen the same level of activity or private investment.

 We all acknowledge we can’t do it alone – it’s going to take collective agreement on a vision and some actions, including investment and redevelopment, to kick-start redevelopment.
-Regenerate Christchurch is working with its statutory partners – Christchurch City Council, the Crown and Ngāi Tahu – and a range of stakeholders to develop a regeneration strategy and action plan for Cathedral Square and the surrounding area by the end of October 2017.
+Regenerate Christchurch is working with its statutory partners – Christchurch City Council, the Crown and Ngāi Tahu – and a range of stakeholders to develop a regeneration strategy and action plan for Cathedral Square and the surrounding area.